ibm-cloud-docs/vpc/bs_snapshots_create.md

 Use the following CLI commands to collect the information that you need.

-- `ibmcloud is volumes` - the command lists all available volumes in the region that you selected.
+- `ibmcloud is volumes` - The command lists all available volumes in the region that you selected.
 Locate the volume in the list, verify the status (`available`), the attachment type (`boot` or `data`), and the resource group.
 - `ibmcloud is volume VOLUME_ID` - Use this command with the volume ID from the output of the previous command to review the details of the volume.
 If the output shows that the volume is available, attached to an instance and not busy, you can create a snapshot.

 ### Creating a snapshot from the CLI